lumeland/lume.land/docs/creating-pages/page-files.md

     └── 2020-06-22_my-second-post.md  => /posts/my-second-post/index.html
 ```

-If you don't mind the exact date, only want to keep an order, you can use just
+If you don't mind the exact date but want to keep an order, you can use just
-numbers:
+numbers (they are treated as timestamp):

 ```txt
 .